DibyaSadhukhan/Amazon_Review_Analysis/README.md

 Laptop analyis.ipynb is the amazon scraping script it scrapes all the available products from amazon.in
 Reveiw analyisis works with the reveiw dataset
-And product details generates the csv files required for the page
+And product details generates the csv files required for the page.